FalaahArifKhan/fairness-variance/docs/api/custom-classes/BaseDataset.md

 - **X_data** (*pandas.core.frame.DataFrame*) – defaults to `None`

-    Optional, a dataframe of features
+    [Optional] Dataframe of features

 - **y_data** (*pandas.core.frame.DataFrame*) – defaults to `None`

-    Optional, a dataframe with a target column
+    [Optional] Dataframe with a target column

 - **columns_with_nulls** (*list*) – defaults to `None`

-    Optional, a list of column names that contains nulls
+    [Optional] List of column names that contains nulls